gemc/docs/webPage/source/documentation/releases/roadmap.rst

 ---------------------

-- **Digitization routines will be plugins**, stored with the detector definitions (geometry, materials, etc) They will not be compiled in the gemc core anymore.
+- **Digitization routines will be plugins**, stored with the detector definitions (geometry, materials, etc)
+  - They will not be compiled in the gemc core anymore.
+  - Constants mechanism will be handled in run action, no more in static call

 - GEMC library for event generation.
 This will include plugins for different formats.